MaibornWolff/codecharta/analysis/import/CSVImporter/README.md

 ### CSV Import for SourceMonitor

-If you have analized your project with SourceMonitor and exported the metric data (for classes only) to a csv-file, you may call the command
+If you have analized your projectCreator with SourceMonitor and exported the metric data (for classes only) to a csv-file, you may call the command

 > ccsh sourcemonitorimport \<path to sourcemonitor csv file>